Nokia N93i

+The N93i runs on Symbian OS version 9.1, with the S60 3rd Edition user interface.
+Compared to the N93, the N93i has a sleeker design, reduced size and weight, and a number of other refinements and improvements.

 Features

 The Nokia N93i features a 3.2-megapixel camera, Carl Zeiss optics, 3x optical zoom and digital video stabilization.
 The ability to create "DVD-like videos" at 30 frames per second with MPEG4 technology and share them on the 2.4-inch display.
 The Nokia N93i can be connected to a compatible TV using direct TV out connectivity or via Wireless LAN and UPnP technology.
 The N93i also features a digital stereo microphone, music player and FM stereo radio, dual mode WCDMA/GSM and triband GSM coverage on up to five continents (EDGE/GSM 900/1800/1900 + WCDMA 2100 MHz networks).

+It also has a 16 million colours LCD (as opposed to the 256K colour display on the preceding Nokia N93) and a side joystick (replacing the D-Pad on its predecessor).
+Other changes are a charging LED underneath the mirror top and the relocation of the main speaker to the base unit.

 Accelerometer

 The N93i includes a built-in accelerometer much like the Nokia N95.
 Third-party applications have started to make use of the built in accelerometer including: